shuhei/rolling-window/README.md

 ### rollingWindow.stop()

-Stop the timer timer.
+Stop the rotation timer.
 When you stop using a rolling window, make sure to call this method to avoid memory leak.

 ### rollingWindow.recordValue(value)